fardinsaad/fardinsaad/README.md

 - I'm a **2nd-year Computer Science Ph.D. student** at North Carolina State University.
 - My research areas include **Multiagent Systems**, **Natural Language Processing (NLP)**, and **Computational Linguistics**.
 - I have a passion for **coding** and was an active **competitive programmer** during my undergraduate days.
+- My repositories showcase a diverse range of projects, spanning from my undergraduate studies to research work and graduate-level projects.
 - I’m currently looking for exciting **research internship opportunities in AI/ML for Summer 2025**.